onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary.md

 - D Tomato sauce is different.
 Hey, let's not eat in tonight.
 Let's go out to Romano's.
 - N Romano's - a great idea!
 It's my favourite Italian restaurant.

+- Who is the fussy eater?
+  - Duncan is the fussy eater.
+- What didn't Duncan like when he was a kid?
+What did he like?
+  - He didn't like green vegetables, other vegetables (apart from potatoes), bananas, coffee, or tea.
+  - He liked chips, fruit juice, ice-cream, chocolate, crisps, biscuits, and pasta.
+- Where do they go to eat?
+  - They go to Romano's to eat.

+- 1 Oh, good, we have (some) tomatoes.
+- 2 I didn't like a (lot) of things when I was a kid.
+- 3 I didn't like (any) green vegetables.
+- 4 Did you like (any) vegetables at all?
+- 5 I liked (some) fruit, but not all.
+- 6 I drank a (lot) of apple juice.
+- 7 I liked (all) the usual things kids like.

 ### T8.3 see p63

+- W Good evening, guys.
+Are you ready to order?
+- D I think we are.
+What would you like, Nick?
+- N Pasta, of course.
+I love pasta.
+I'd like the spaghetti Bolognese.
+- D Same for me, please.
+I really like spaghetti.
+- W Great!
+And would you like the wine list?
+- D No, thanks.
+Just a glass of red for me.
+Would you like some wine, Nick?
+- N Yes, but I don't like red wine.
+I'd like a glass of dry white, if that's OK.
+- W That's fine.
+- N Oh, and can we have some water too, please?
+- W Of course.
+Would you like sparkling or still?
+- D Just some tap water, thanks.
+- W No problem.

 ### T8.4